Self Assembly in Soft Matter Physics & Physical Oceanography

 Course Outline

-This course introduces the essential principles of soft matter physics or structured fluids.
-This includes a wide range of materials, such as polymers, colloids, surfactants, emulsions, and biomaterials such as proteins, lipids and cells.
+This course introduces the essential principles of soft matter physics.
+This includes a wide range of materials, colloids, liquid crystals, polymers, surfactants, gels, and biomaterials such as proteins, lipids and cells.

 Project: In-class presentation

 During the course, each student will present 1 full-length in-class presentation in lecture format on an assigned topic.
-Project requirements will include an in-class presentation of an assigned reading.
+Project requirements will include an in-class presentation of an assigned reading as well as a written report (using latex).
 This could be a chapter in a book, or a review article, and will be assigned early in the course.
-These presentations will take place in the last 2-3 weeks of the course.
+These presentations will take place in the last 2 weeks of the course.